When you tread water, you move your arms and legs to keep your body upright and your head above water.

 Learning How to Tread Water – Popular Style

-To learn how to tread water using the popular style, you can practice the following exercises:
+To learn how to tread water in the popular style, you can do the following exercises:

-2) Then grab a swimming noodle, place it around your back and under your armpits.
+2) Then, take a swimming pool noodle, put it around your back and under your armpits.
 Make sure the pool noodle provides enough buoyancy to keep you afloat.

-3) Supported by the swimming noodle, simultaneously scull the water with your arms and flutter kick with your legs.
+3) Supported by the pool noodle, you simultaneously perform sculling movements with your arms and a flutter kick.

-4) Practice these movements until they provide enough lift to keep you afloat in the water, even without a swimming noodle.
+4) Practice these movements until they provide enough buoyancy to keep you afloat even without a swimming pool noodle.

 5) When you eventually feel confident enough, remove the pool noodle and try treading water without a buoyancy aid.
-In the beginning, only do this under the supervision of an experienced swimmer or a lifeguard.
+In the beginning, do this only under the supervision of an experienced swimmer or a lifeguard.

-Note: Some instructors use the eggbeater kick as an alternative to the flutter kick, but I think it is more challenging to learn for beginners.
+Note: Some instructors use the eggbeater kick as an alternative to the flutter kick, but I think it is more difficult for beginners to learn.

 Learning How to Tread Water – Personal Style